Skip to main content Skip to megamenu (after main content)

 How is Stemchymal® performing in Clinical Trials?
-[INFOGRAPHIC]
+[Infographic]

 Stemchymal®[1] is an allogenic stem cell therapeutic derived from the adipose tissue of healthy donors.
 Mesenchymal stem cells (MSCs) are isolated from the adipose tissue using a propriety cell processing system developed by Steminent Biotherapeutics[2].
 The purified MSCs are then administered to patients via Intravenous (IV) infusion.